heutelbeck/sapl-policy-engine/sapl-documentation/6_4_NestJS.md

 liveTrades(): Observable<Trade> { ... }
 ```

 **Drop while suspended, silent transitions.** The subscription should survive deny windows transparently, with no boundary events.
-The defaults are again sufficient; the difference is in the policy, which uses the `suspend` verb instead of `deny` for the deny windows.
+The defaults are again sufficient.
+The difference is in the policy, which uses the `suspend` verb instead of `deny` for the deny windows.
 The PDP returns `SUSPEND`, items are silently dropped, the subscription stays open, and a later `PERMIT` resumes the flow.

 ```typescript
 @StreamEnforce({ action: 'stream:telemetry' })